H-756/Finance-Calculator/README.md

 # Finance-Calculator
-A program that allows the user to access two different financial calculators: an investment calculator and a home loan repayment calculator.
+The objective of this task is to create a program in Python that allows the user to choose between two financial calculators: an investment calculator and a home loan repayment calculator.
+The program should prompt the user to enter the necessary inputs for the chosen calculator and output the result.
+The investment calculator should offer the option of calculating either simple or compound interest, and the home loan repayment calculator should calculate the monthly repayment amount.
+The program should also handle invalid inputs and display appropriate error messages.